appbaseio/reactive-manual/docs/v1.0.0/components/SingleDropdownList.md

 - **showCount** `Boolean` [optional]
     show count of number of occurences besides an item.
 Defaults to `true`.
 - **placeholder** `String` [optional]
-    placeholder to be displayed in the searchbox, only applicable when the `showSearch` prop is set to true.
+    placeholder to be displayed in the dropdown searchbox.
 - **initialLoader** `String or HTML` [optional]
     display text while the data is being fetched, accepts `String` or `HTML` markup.
 - **showFilter** `Boolean` [optional]